beshu-tech/readonlyrest-docs/elasticsearch.md

 #### LDAP Server discovery

-It is possible for LDAP module to get all LDAP hostnames from DNS server rather than from configuration file.
+It is possible for the LDAP connector to get all LDAP hostnames from DNS server rather than from configuration file.
 By default `_ldap._tcp` SRV records are used for that, but any other SRV record can be configured.

-The simplest configuration of LDAP using server discovery is:
+The simplest configuration example of an LDAP connector instance using server discovery is:
 ```
     - name: ldap
       server_discovery: true
       search_user_base_DN: "ou=People,dc=example2,dc=com"
       search_groups_base_DN: "ou=Groups,dc=example2,dc=com"
 ```
-It is using system DNS to get `_ldap._tcp` SRV records which should contain hostnames and ports to connect to.
+This configuration is using the system DNS to fetch all the `_ldap._tcp` SRV records which are expected to contain the hostname and port of all the LDAP servers we should connect to.
+Each SRV record also has priority and weight assigned to it which determine the order in which they should be contacted.
+Records with a lower priority value wil be used before those with a higher priority value.
+The weight will be used if there are multiple service records with the same priority, and it controls how likely each record is to be chosen.
+A record with a weight of 2 is twice as likely to be chosen as a record with the same priority and a weight of 1.

-Server discovery could be personalised using few **optional** configuration parameters:
+The server discovery mechanism can be optionally configured further, by adding a few more configuration parameters, all of which are optional:
 * `record_name` - DNS SRV record name.
 By default it's `_ldap._tcp`, but could be `_ldap._tcp.domainname` or any custom value.
 * `dns_url` - Address of non-default DNS server in form `dns://IP[:PORT]`.
-By default system DNS is used.
+By default the system DNS is used.
 * `ttl` - DNS cache timeout.
 Specifies how long values from DNS will be kept in cache.
 Default is 1h.
 * `use_ssl` - Use `true` when SSL should be used for LDAP connections.
 Default is `false` which means that SSL won't be used.